Haivision/srt/docs/handshake.md

 it's called "serial arrangement".
 It relies on the fact that one of the peers is sending `URQ_WAVEAHAND` messages in small time distances as it waits for any response from the peer.
-Most often it happens, however, that at the moment when the peer starts, it misses the previous handshake message, and it has to take time until the agent sends the handshake message again.
-As the peer starts, it sends the `URQ_WAVEAHAND` hanshake message, which is interpreted by the agent immediately and the agent therefore won't send any more "waveahands", but it responds with `URQ_CONCLUSION`.
-In result, the peer will never receive neither one `URQ_WAVEAHAND` message from the agent.
+Most often it happens, however, that at the moment when the peer starts, it misses the previous handshake message.
+This way, the first message the agent will send to peer will be `URQ_CONCLUSION`, and the peer will not receive `URQ_WAVEAHAND` at all.

-There is, however, possible the "parallel arrangement" where both parties start at more-less the same time, or it can be also possible when the second party starts at the exactly perfect moment just a few microseconds before the first one sends the `URQ_WAVEAHAND` message.
-The second party will still start with sending `URQ_WAVEAHAND`, but this way it may simply receive the `URQ_WAVEAHAND` message "out of band" (the message not being a response for anything).

-This is a very rare case, although possible, and therefore it's also handled.
+There is, however, a very rare, but still possible the "parallel arrangement", when the later party still fits in a very small time gap to send its message before receiving it from the peer.
 The resulting flow is very much like Bob party described above for both parties.
 Both parties are then passing the same state transitions:

     Attention -> Initiated -> Connected